“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 Millions of years of evolution have taught our bodies to react in a certain manner to external threats.
 In moments of stress, our bodies react by releasing chemicals like cortisol that increase the heart rate.

 I believe being ready for tough conversations makes us better equipped to face challenges in life.
-When done in the right manner, difficult conversations have the potential to enhance a relationship.
+When done in the right manner, difficult conversations have the potential to enhance a relationship and produce ever-expanding results over the long term.

 While there are no defined rules for handling difficult conversations, I have found that these nine crucial steps can make a big difference.